 The Regulation also introduces a European Certificate of Succession (ECS).
 This document issued by the authority dealing with the succession can be used by heirs, legatees, executors of wills and administrators of the estate to prove their status and exercise their rights or powers in other Member States.
 Once issued, the ECS will be recognised in all Member States without any special procedure being required.

 On 9 December 2014, the Commission adopted an Implementing Regulation establishing the forms to be used under the Succession Regulation:

 The e-Justice Portal allows the possibility to complete and create a PDF of form V (European Certificate of Succession) on-line here.

 Denmark and Ireland do not participate in the Regulation.
-As a result, cross-border succession procedures handled by the authorities of these three Member States will continue to be governed by their national rules.
+As a result, cross-border succession procedures handled by the authorities of these two Member States will continue to be governed by their national rules.

 Matters of inheritance tax law are excluded from the scope of the Regulation.

 You will find information about the new EU succession rules on this website.